andymac-2/notepad/_posts/2019-09-17-shared_mutability_part_2.md

 }
 ```

 We implement our actual `Task` struct which contains `name` and `duration` fields and nothing else.
 One of the advantages of using an arena is that we can separate the data that represents relations between nodes from the nodes themselves.
-This means that a node can therefore uphold it's own invariants that don't depend on it being part of a larger structure:
+This means that a node can therefore uphold its own invariants that don't depend on it being part of a larger structure:

 ```rust
 #[derive(Clone, Eq, PartialEq, Hash, Debug, PartialOrd, Ord)]